UCAS Tutors : 1-1 UCAS Preparation

 +44 (0) 203 305 9593

 Hi there, my name is Hammad.
-I’m a 4th year medic at Hull York Medical School (HYMS).
-I’m an aspiring paediatric surgeon and came across this opportunity from Medic Mind to get into teaching, something very much needed as a surgeon or doctor in general.
+I’m a doctor who graduated from a top 3 medical school.
+I came across this opportunity from Medic Mind to get into teaching, something very much needed as a surgeon or doctor in general.

 Due to being a high performer throughout my science subjects from highschool right through to university, I have taught a lot of my peers informally during class or outside of it.
 I feel I have a rather unique teaching style, using analogies and getting students to explain what they’ve learned or know already back to me, essentially incorporating my learning style (The Feynman Technique) into how I teach.
 Its lead to quite a high satisfaction rate among my peers and even patients, with my peers coming back whenever they don’t understand topics, recommending me to friends and even some recommendations by peers to go into formal teaching in the future, so I thought, why not put it to good use and get into tutoring.